nerdcringe/SpinUp/README.md

 The robot is moving in the direction of A. Theta is the angle of the inertial/gyro sensor.
 Ax and Ay are the x and y components of the movement.
 They are found with trig using the length of A and theta.
 Each update, Ax and Ay are added to globalX and globalY.

 ### Accuracy
 A good odometry system should be able to move to the same place when given the same coordinates.
-However, when going back to (0, 0), the robot doesn't return exactly to its original position.
-I ends up a few inches away.
-The longer the robot moves, the more innacurrate the position becomes.
-However, as long as the robot returns to the same wrong position each time, it is acceptable to some degree.
-We still needed solutions to minimize innacuracies.
+However, in testing, the robot doesn't return exactly to its original position.
+It ends up a few inches away.
+However, as long as the robot returns to the same wrong position each time, it may be acceptable.
+For now, I have to accept that there's some arbitraity to guessing the positions.

+The tracking wheels are important for accuracy and precision.
+The tracking wheels should be tensioned to the ground with rubber bands so if the robot jumps or skips the tracking wheels are still touching the ground.
+The mini bot doesn't have this but we'll do it for the real bot.
+Since the robot can't move sideways, it only needs two forwards tracking wheels without an additional sideways one.
+There is some added accuracy for having the sideways one but it might not be worth it for the space.

 A document by [The Pilons](http://thepilons.ca/wp-content/uploads/2018/10/Tracking.pdf) helped with more accurate tracking.
-It showed how to fix two the problems:
+The document can get pretty complicated but most of it is dedicated to making slight adjustments.
+It addressed these problems:
  - Getting the robot's angle with encoders.
 We already use the inertial sensor for the angle but if a team doesn't have one, then they could use encoders instead.
  - The tracking wheels are offcentered, so they don't track the exact center of the robot.
-It uses a separate calculation to try to adjust for this.

-I tried accounting for the tracking wheels like The Pilons said and it helped the accuracy a bit.

-Since we can't move sideways, the robot technically only needs two parallel tracking wheels instead of an additional sideways one.
-There is some slight added accuracy for having the sideways one but it might not be worth it for the space.
+The code can shift the position over by some amount based on the arc of the movement.
+Accounting for this helped a bit but it's still not perfect.

 ### How to use